xhub/reshop/docs/api/python-object.md

 # Object-based Python API

-Welcome to the documentation for My Project.
+Welcome to the documentation for object-based Python API

 ## Model Object

+The `Model` is the main object.

 ::: reshop.Model